Aqsa48/Bioinformatic/README.md

 2. **Choose Clustering Parameters**: Select the number of clusters you want to create (e.g., 3 clusters).
 3. **View Results**: The app will display the clustered sequences and any association rules found.

+### Sample Dataset:
+You can use the sample genomic sequences file named `2021_sequences.csv` which is included in the folder for testing purposes.
+This file contains sequences that you can upload to the app for clustering and association rule mining.

 ## Application Access:
 You can access the app at the following URL: